-- This would reduce annual permanent immigration from over 200,000, and include flexible skilled, family reunion and humanitarian (refugee and asylum seeker) components.
+- This would reduce annual permanent immigration from over 200,000, and include flexible skilled, family reunion and humanitarian (refugee and asylum seeker) components (our humanitarian intake would be maintained at current levels, being around 14,000-20,000).
 Source for both average twentieth century immigration level and recent permanent departure numbers is The Australian Population Research Institute: CLICK HERE

-"Australia should lower its annual permanent immigration program from the current record of over 200,000 back to around 70,000, being its average annual permanent intake level during the twentieth century" - or similar, to offer the choice to stabilise Australia's population under 30 million people by 2050.
+"Australia should lower its annual permanent immigration program from the current record of over 200,000 back to around 70,000, being its average annual permanent intake level during the twentieth century" - or similar, to offer the choice to stabilise Australia's population at around 26-30 million people by 2050.

 - This would only apply to children born 9 months after it was passed into legislation.